 Holger Gerdes is a Fellow at Ecologic Institute.
-His work focuses on the economic valuation of biodiversity and ecosystem services.
-Furthermore, he works on the evaluation and design of sustainability indicators.
+He works on the economic valuation of biodiversity and ecosystem services and on the assessment of the socio-economic implications of environmental change.
+In this context, the focus of his work is the integration of the value of natural capital into decision-making tools such as cost-benefit analysis and cost-effectiveness analysis.
+He also evaluates and applies economic and participatory tools for the effective management of natural resources in the emerging bioeconomy.
 He is fluent in German and English and has good knowledge of French and Dutch.

 Since 2015, Holger Gerdes has been responsible for the overall management of the project Promoting Stakeholder Engagement and Public Awareness for a Participative Governance of the European Bioeconomy (BioSTEP).
 He also coordinates Ecologic Institute’s contribution to the long-term research project Sustainable Subsoil Management as Part of the Bioeconomy (Soil³).